 There are just two required courses during your second year of study at W&L Law: Professional Responsibility and Evidence.
 The remainder of the second year is comprised of electives, at least one that requires research and writing and many of which set the foundation for the third year, and practicum course offerings.
 Beginning in the second year, and even more so in the third year, upper division course at W&L Law center on learning through engagement.
 The school offers upper division students the chance to choose from a variety of courses focused on practice simulations, client interactions, the formation of professional identity, and the cultivation of practice skills.
 In addition to elective and practicum courses, all students complete one "actual practice" experience, which consists of participation in either a clinic or an externship.
 For more information about our many clinical and externship opportunities, please see our Clinics and Externships webpage.(Back to Top)

 We have a number of clinical and externship opportunities, spanning a variety of practice areas.
 Our Clinic and Externships are: Civil Rights and Racial Justice, Community Legal Practice Center (CLPC), Advanced Administrative Litigation Clinic (Black Lung Clinic), Criminal Justice Clinic (CJC), Immigrant Rights Clinic, Tax Clinic, Public Prosecutors Program, Judicial Externship Program, Bankruptcy Externships, and our General Externship Program which includes our program in Washington, DC.
 For more information about our clinical and externship offerings see our Clinics and Externships webpage.(Back to Top)

 W&L Law has three journals (Law Review, German Law Journal, and the Journal of Civil Rights and Justice) our students are invited and encourage to participate in.
-The journals have varying methods by which they select their staff writers, and the timing of these decisions can often vary between journals.
 For more information, visit our journal webpage.(Back to Top)